bendelathouwer/python-visa-drivers/README.md

 - [ ] implement soft limits
 - [ ] implement further functions as needed
 - [ ] setting channel ofset needs implementing
 - [ ] add something that I have forgoten
+# Labview
+- [ ] add a way to find to check if device exist
+- [ ] find a way to print the whole resource string